TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-partitioning.md

 A great partitioning key exhibits the following properties:

-1. Data and load is equally distributed across all partitions.
+1. Data and load are equally distributed across all partitions.

 2. There are no hot partitions storage or throughput-wise.